 In the shot with HDR enabled, the color of the sky and details in the cloud have been retained and there’s good contrast between the bright sky and the leaves and twigs.

-In my opinion, HDR movie mode has done a pretty good job of recording detail in the bright sky areas of the image.
+In my opinion, HDR movie mode has done a rather good job of recording detail in the bright sky areas of the image.
 It’s also separated the fine details, such as the leaves and twigs, from the much brighter sky.
-With very little effort, the result looks much more professional than using the standard settings.
+With little effort, the result looks much more professional than using the standard settings.

 Why not use C-Log to save more detail?